 Keno should also be similar to the retail product, but you’ll be able to watch the draw play out in real time.

 Under the terms of the agreement between Gov. Lamont and the tribes, the CT Lottery can also offer online sports betting.
-It will be limited to a single skin, which it will create with its partner – Rush Street Interactive (RSI).
+It will be limited to a single skin, PlaySugarHouse, which it created with its partner – Rush Street Interactive (RSI).